Frequently Asked Questions About the 2019 Debt Exclusion and Operating Override

 Residents of Arlington Housing Authority properties will not be affected by the tax increase.

 In 2017, Arlington’s Town Meeting passed tax work-off programs for income-eligible seniors and residents with disabilities, as well as veterans, or their respective designees.
 A tax-relief fund for seniors was also created, along with a mechanism to receive donations from residents when they pay their tax bills.
+The Council on Aging has created this summary of available programs.
 For more information about these programs, contact the Council on Aging (781-316-3400).
+The Council on Aging is not part of, nor does it endorse, Build Arlington's Future and/or the overrides.
 Back to top

 What has Arlington done to expand tax relief programs?

-This spring, Town Meeting will consider adding a municipal Senior Circuit Breaker program (Article 43 in the 2019 Town Meeting Warrant) and will also consider increasing the income limits for the tax deferral program (Article 38), a direct result of Home Rule legislation they passed last year.
+This spring, Town Meeting added a municipal Senior Circuit Breaker program (Article 43 in the 2019 Town Meeting Warrant which passed with a vote 188-5) and increased the income limits for the tax deferral program (Article 38, passed with a vote of 207-2-1), a direct result of Home Rule legislation they passed last year.

 The Select Board and Town Meeting have taken several actions to introduce and expand tax-relief options in recent years, including: